daos-stack/daos/docs/release/support_matrix_v2_2.md

 and dual-port adapters of the same generation, where only one of the ports of the dual-port adapter(s) is used by DAOS.

 ## DAOS Scaling

 DAOS is a scale-out storage solution that is designed for extreme scale.
-This section summarizes the DAOS scaling targets, some DAOS architectural limits, and the current testing limits of DAOS Version 2.2.
+This section summarizes the DAOS scaling targets,, some DAOS architectural limits, and the current testing limits of DAOS Version 2.2.

-Note: Scaling characteristics depend on the properties of the high-performance interconnect, and the libfaric provider that is used.
+Note: Scaling characteristics depend on the properties of the high-performance interconnect, and the libfabric provider that is used.
 The DAOS scaling targets below assume a non-blocking, RDMA-capable fabric.
 Most scaling tests so far have been performed on InfiniBand fabrics with the libfabric `verbs`provider.